TexasInstruments/edgeai-tensorlab/edgeai_torchtoolkit/xao/quantization/v1/docs/qat.md

 The overall flow of training is as follows:<br>
 - Step 1:Train your model in floating point as usual.<br>
 - Step 2: Starting from the floating point model as pretrained weights, do Quantization Aware Training.
-In order to do this wrap your model in the wrapper module called  torchvision.edgeailite.xnn.quantization.QuantTrainModule and perform training with a small learning rate.
+In order to do this wrap your model in the wrapper module called  edgeai_torchtoolkit.xao.quantization.v1.QuantTrainModule and perform training with a small learning rate.
 About 25 to 50 epochs of training may be required to get the best accuracy.<br>

 QuantTrainModule does the following operations to the model.
 Note that QuantTrainModule that will handle these tasks - the only thing that is required is to wrap the user's module in QuantTrainModule as explained in the section "How to use  QuantTrainModule".<br>
 - Replace all the ReLU, ReLU6 layers in the model by PACT2.
 Insert PACT2 after Convolution+BatchNorm if a ReLU/ReLU6 is missing after that.
 Insert PACT2 anywhere else required - where activation range clipping and range collection is required.
 For example it can be after the Fully Connected Layer.
 We use forward post hooks of PyTorch nn.Modules to call these extra activation functions.
 Thus we are able to add these extra activations without disturbing the loading of existing pre-trained weights.<br>